carpentries-incubator/hermes_metadata_lesson/episodes/getting_started.md

 - Have you ever visited an archive to conduct research in person?
 - Have you ever explored a museum’s (or library’s) website to access digital resources?

-Think about how many aspects of your work and daily life are now digital and how much of this vast digitalization feels like second nature.
+Think about how many aspects of your work and daily life are now digital and how much of this vast digitalisation feels like second nature.